 Film review: Jane Eyre (1943), directed by Robert Stevenson

-With a screenplay co-written by writer Aldous Huxley, the movie begins with Dramatic Music (so popular in those days) and opens up to a book page, saying “Chapter 1″ and beginning with “My name is Jane Eyre.”
+With a screenplay co-written by writer Aldous Huxley, the movie begins with Dramatic Music (so popular in those days) and opens up to a book page, saying “Chapter 1” and beginning with “My name is Jane Eyre.”
 Last time I looked, the book began with “There was no possibility of taking a walk that day.”
-Artistic liberties… of which there are a few in this movie.
+Artistic liberties … of which there are a number in this movie.

-I thought Helen Burns looked a lot like Elizabeth Taylor… which would be down to it actually being Liz Taylor, according to IMDb.
-Again, not a red-head, and she has very pretty corkscrews in her dark hair, which we’re later informed “curls naturally”.
+I thought Helen Burns looked a lot like Elizabeth Taylor … which would be down to it actually being Liz Taylor, according to IMDb.
+She has very pretty corkscrews in her dark hair, which we’re later informed “curls naturally”.
 Whose hair has ever curled naturally into neat corkscrews?
-She has a bit of a cough that the kind Dr. Rivers looks after, and he’s not happy to see both Helen and Jane parading outside in the rain, carrying irons in each hand and a sign around their neck.
-Helen’s is “VAIN” because of her pretty hair, and Jane’s is “REBELLIOUS” because she had the audacity to ask Mr. Brocklehurst to leave Helen’s hair alone.
+Helen has a bit of a cough that the kind Dr Rivers looks after, and he’s not happy to see both Helen and Jane parading outside in the rain, carrying irons in each hand and a sign around their neck.
+Helen’s is “VAIN” because of her pretty hair, and Jane’s is “REBELLIOUS” because she had the audacity to ask Mr Brocklehurst to leave Helen’s hair alone.
 Due to this being outside in the rain, pretty Helen gets a cold and dies.

 This adaptation shows a very motherly side to Jane with regards to Adèle.
 She’s more of a kind mother than a governess, and while it has its charm, it’s perhaps not quite the point.
 For that matter, Rochester is very fatherly toward Adèle as well.
 The girl herself does a good job, but the only French she speaks (and she doesn’t quite do it in an accent either) are “mais jamais” and using the titles “monsieur” and “mademoiselle” and some short unintelligible burst when she’s first seen together with Rochester.
 She dances like a little ballerina, but there’s not a lot of schooling going on on-screen.